Water supply and sanitation in Ethiopia: Tariffs and cost recovery

+Water tariffs

+In Ethiopia, access to a piped water supply on private premises is the administrative responsibility of the town water utility and requires a one-time connection fee payment by the household and monthly service charge.
 In 2014 water tariffs in Addis Abeba were of an increasing-block type, with the first 15m3 per month costing the equivalent of 0,14 USD per m3, rising to 0,21 USD per m3 until 50 m3 and 0,24 USD per m3 above.

+In the small town of Wukro (50,000 residents), the water utility uses an increasing block tariff with a fixed charge to calculate customers' water bills.
+The mean average price households pay for water from the utility was 6.5 Ethiopian birr per m3 in 2022 (or 0.12 USD with October 2023 exchange rate).
+Because the utility does not provide 24 × 7 water service, households report using multiple sources to meet their water needs.
+Households reported paying 120 birr per m3 (2.2 USD) for water from alternative sources, which is two orders of magnitude higher than the price paid for water from the utility.

 On average, according to the World Bank cost recovery is too low to recover operating costs, not to speak of providing adequate maintenance of facilities.
 Recurrent expenditures – estimated at US$29 million in 2001–02 – were financed primarily through user charges (64%), as well as by subsidies from the regional governments (31%) and the federal government (5%).
 Nevertheless, a few service providers recover all operating costs and generate a modest cash surplus.

+As of 2022, utilities are usually not financially self-sustaining because the water tariff is not sufficient to cover the full cost of supply.
+This has a critical effect on the provision of equitable urban water supply services.

 The National Water Resources Management Policy aims at full cost recovery for urban systems and recovery of operation and maintenance costs for rural systems.
 It is not clear if progress has been made to achieve this ambitious objective since the policy was adopted.